These are the most clicked reports on startups 2022

 These analyses, listicles and studies reached and convinced a particularly large number of readers last year.

 Everdrop wants to be a sustainable alternative to cleaning products in plastic bottles.
-Startbase author Sophie Deistler has tested the start-up's starter cleaning kit - and found many readers.
-We link you the whole text HERE again.
+Startbase author Sophie Deistler tested the start-up's starter cleaning kit - and found many readers.
+We link the whole text HERE again.

 Deutsche Familienversicherung offers insurance for dogs and cats and advertised it on big shows like Germany's Next Topmodel.
-But on the Internet, the insurtech's offer has been criticized.
+But the insurtech's offer has been criticized on the Internet.
 And what about us?
-We took a look at the offer, took it apart, and probably made some pawsome friends very happy.
-Read the whole article here.
+We took a look at the offer, took it apart and probably made some paw friends very happy.
+Read the full article here.

 Dogs are the target.
 (Photo: Vlaaitje/Pixabay)